 The planet Venus is like the Earth in some ways, but its atmosphere is very different.
 The atmosphere on Venus is nearly all carbon dioxide, with a small amount of nitrogen.
 Scientists think that Earth's atmosphere when it first formed (about 4.6 billion years ago) was like this, with lots of carbon dioxide and water vapour which had escaped from volcanoes.

 The next big change was the appearance of algae on planet Earth.
-Algae are small green plant-like organsims; you often see them floating on the top of ponds, like this;
+Algae are small green plant-like organisms - you often see them floating on the top of ponds, like this:

-Green plants gradually converted nearly all the carbon dioxide in the Earth's atmosphere to oxygen, by photosynthesis;
+Green plants gradually converted nearly all of the carbon dioxide in the Earth's atmosphere to oxygen, by photosynthesis:

-Some of the oxygen produced ended up in rocks (think things like iron oxide), but eventually oxygen gas collected in the atmosphere as well.
+Some of the oxygen produced ended up in rocks (for example, iron oxide), but after a time, oxygen gas collected in the atmosphere as well.
 That eventually gave us the atmosphere we have now.

 That's basically the story.
-There are several things happening, and it's important to think about them in the right order, so let's summarise them in a table;
+There's lots of things happening, and it's important to think about them in the right order, so let's summarise them in a table:

 |How long ago?||What happened?||How did this affect the atmosphere?|